 A 15-year-old girl…her mysterious guy…her Indian dad…her American mom…one truly evil aunt…and tons of drama and laughs!
-Fans of the movies Bend it Like Beckham and Monsoon Summer, or of the novel Born Confused will love What I Meant… (Random House) and its cross-cultural drama and humor…
+Fans of Never Have I Ever, Bend it Like Beckham, Monsoon Summer, or Born Confused will love What I Meant… (Random House) and its cross-cultural drama and humor…

 “Gina, what’s your problem?”